-The amount of assistance provided by each FHA Loan options depends on the following:
+The amount of assistance provided by each FHA loan option depends on the following:

 Depending on all these factors, a lender will decide how much an applicant is allowed to borrow.

 There are different requirements for each type of FHA Loan.
-Below you will a break down of each loan option and their requirements:
+Below you will see a breakdown of each loan option and their general requirements:

 For more information on FHA Reverse Mortgages, click here.